YanWittmann/menter-lang-docs/doc/guide/md/basics/if_else.md

 # Conditions: if / else if / else

-> content.description: Learn about branching in programming using if, else if, and else statements
+> content.description: Learn about branching in Menter using if, else if, and else statements
 > content.keywords: if statement, else if statement, elif statement, else statement, branching, conditions, code block, ternary operator

 Branching is done using the `if` statement.
 The `if` statement is followed by a condition and a code block.
 If the